rbonini/ZoomRaiseHand/README.md

-# ZoomRaiseHand
+# Zoom Raise Hand
-Where multiple participant share a zoom connection, this Zoom SDK app makes clear who is raising their hand
+Where multiple participants share a zoom connection, this Zoom SDK app makes clear who is raising their hand